Richardsl/heatmap-calendar-obsidian/README.md

 Visualize your data in a heatmap calendar similar to the github activity calendar using this [Obsidian](https://obsidian.md/) plugin.

-Useful for tracking progress towards various things such as exercise, finance, passion, vices, social, project progression etc.
+Useful for tracking progress such as exercise, finance, passion, vices, social, project progression etc.

-It's intended to be used alongside [Obsidian Dataview](https://blacksmithgu.github.io/obsidian-dataview/), but could be used standalone or with other plugins if you know some javascript.
+To be used with [Obsidian Dataview](https://blacksmithgu.github.io/obsidian-dataview/), but could be used standalone or with other plugins aswell (if you know some javascript).

 <p>
     <picture>